Deadline: November 1

 - Any additional funds available and/or plans to request additional funds from other sources

 - Reference letters.
 If project involves work or cooperation with other on-campus groups or with off-campus groups, include a letter from each group indicating support for the project as you have outlined it.

 In making awards, the Project Grants Committee will consider criteria such as the following:

 - The significance and contribution of the project to the goals of the Society

 - The proposal's concept, definition, organization

 Applications must be complete and received by November 1.
 No late submissions will be accepted.
 Award winners will be notified by November 15, with one-half of the awarded funds available immediately; the other half when a final project report is filed.

-The final project report will be due by May 1, 2016.
+The final project report will be due by May 1.
 To provide additional recognition for the project, the final report should be submitted as a narrative (300-800 words) or a video (2-3 minutes) suitable for posting on the Society's blog.
 A separate final budget should be submitted illustrating how project funds were spent.
 Questions about your final report should be directed to email@example.com.
 Failure to submit the final project report will jeopardize a chapter's chance of winning future grants.
-Award winners will be recognized at the annual convention in March 2016.
+Award winners will be recognized at the Sigma Tau Delta annual convention.